tagion/tagion/documents/architecture/NodeInterface.md

 # Node Interface Services

-This is responsible for handling and routing requests to and from the p2p node network.
+This service is responsible for handling and routing requests to and from the p2p node network.

 All the package information is in **HiPRC** format.

 The Node interface services relays the HiRPC between three  services (*EpochCreator, Replicator, DART*) depended on the HiRPC(Method) or the services deriven key.

-All HiRPC should be signed and contain pubkey.
+All HiRPC should be signed and contain a pubkey.

 The acceptance criteria specification can be found in [Node_Interface Sync]( /bdd/tagion/testbench/services/NodeInterface.md)